brillout/goldpage/docs/csr-and-ssr-explained.template.md

 *non-interactive*

+Without CSR.
 When you render your pages only to HTML than your page's DOM will not change and your page is what we call *non-interactive*.

+For example, when rendering the same `<Time/>` component to HTML yields

 You cannot have an interactive page with HTML/SSR alone; you need the DOM and CSR to implement interative views.